Modular $S_4\times SU(5)$ GUT: Modular GUT

 \subsection{Yukawa Matrices}

 In this subsection, we consider the leading order Yukawa operators, allowed by modular symmetry.
 There are no flavons, but we shall assume that there are several moduli which are located at different fixed points, as discussed earlier.
+As shown in~\cite{Baur:2019kwi,Baur:2019iai,Nilles:2020nnc}, different residual symmetries are preserved at different points in multi-dimensional moduli space such that fields which live at different locations in moduli space feel a different amount of modular symmetry.
+However, constructing a model with four different moduli in the up-type quarks, down-type quarks and neutrino sectors is out of the scope of the present work, and our approach is purely phenomenological here.
+Furthermore concrete models with several moduli frozen at distinct fixed points could be constructed, and certain flavons which are bi-triplets of the multiple finite modular groups are generally necessary~\cite{deMedeirosVarzielas:2019cyj,King:2019vhv,King:2021fhl}.
 For the up type quarks we write down the allowed non-renormalisable operators, and allow all possible group contractions, making use of the weighton field to generate mass hierarchies of the up and charm quarks as compared to the top quark mass which appears at the renormalisable level.
 For the down type quarks and charged leptons, the weighton field can also help to generate the mass hierarchies, and a mild fine-tuning is necessary to obtain the measured Cabibbo angle.
 There is a texture zero in the (1,1) element such that the GST relation is approximately satisfied.
-The neutrino mass and mixing arise from having two right-handed neutrinos with CSD(3.45).
+The neutrino masses and mixing arise from having two right-handed neutrinos with CSD(3.45).